Delta Velorum: Stellar system

 In 2000 it was announced that the inner components Aa and Ab form an eclipsing binary, having an orbital period of 45.15 days and an eccentricity of 0.230.
+Observations of variability in the Delta Velorum system were made independently by ground-based astronomers and the Galileo spaceprobe at Jupiter.
 The semi-major axis as their orbit corresponds to a mean separation of 90.61 R_solar.
-Observations of variability in the Delta Velorum system were made independently by ground-based astronomers and the Galileo spaceprobe at Jupiter.
 The inner pair were resolved using interferometry in 2007, and then using NACO adaptive optics with the Very Large Telescope.
-Photometry of the components of δ Velorum A gives apparent visual magnitudes of 2.33 and 3.44.
+Photometry of the components of δ Velorum A gives apparent visual magnitudes of 2.33 and 3.44., making this the brightest known eclipsing variable.
 The precise orbits allow a dynamical parallax of 39.8±0.4 mas to be derived, representing a distance of 25.1 parsecs.

 Another binary system is located at an angular separation of 69 arcseconds from δ Velorum, sometimes referred to as δ Velorum C and D. The pair is composed of an 11th-magnitude star and a 13th-magnitude star, which are 6 arcseconds apart.
 The two stars, with approximate spectral types of G8V and K0V, are expected to be more distant than δ Velorum and not physically associated.

 HD 76653 is a probable (96% chance) co-moving companion; the two have an estimated physical separation of 0.6605 pc with similar proper motions.
 Both are likely members of the Ursa Major Moving Group.